-Mary Consalvi is a Partner in the Litigation Department, and a member of the Patent Law and Intellectual Property Groups, resident in the New York office.
+Mary Consalvi is a partner in the Litigation Department, and a member of the Patent Law and Intellectual Property Groups.

 Mary has more than 20 years of patent law experience in the biotech industry.
 She has represented start-up, emerging and mature public companies in a wide variety of intellectual property disputes and transactions.
 She has litigated patents on diagnostic assays and devices, amplification technologies, antibodies, genetic probes, viruses and drugs.
 In addition to US trial experience, she has directed strategy and briefed counsel in multinational patent litigation, including before the UK House of Lords.